stewartbryson/gradle-snowflake/src/markdown/README.md

 # Auto-configuration of `maven-publish` with External Stages
 This option is useful when you want your artifacts available to consumers other than just Snowflake without publishing them to disparate locations.
-Gradle has [built-in support](https://docs.gradle.org/current/userguide/declaring_repositories.html#sec:s3-repositories) for S3 as a Maven repository, and Snowflake has support for S3 external stages.
+Gradle has [built-in support](https://docs.gradle.org/current/userguide/declaring_repositories.html#sec:s3-repositories) for S3 or GCS as a Maven repository, and Snowflake has support for S3 or GCS external stages, so we simply marry the two in a single location.
 Looking at the [sample project](examples/external-stage/), notice we've populated a few additional properties:

 ```